UpenTech/ExamPaper_MCQ_Project/README.md

 ----
     The name of this repository itself is self-explanatory for what the project is about, yes, it's a mcq-questions generator.
 Well, the program is quite simple and it doesn't involve any calculations.
 From a programmer's perspective, it's just playing with **I/O**.

     Nevertheless, let me give you an introduction about what's going on in this program.
 So, we basically are just reading a data file, here it's `data.txt`, and storing the name of the city and its captital to a dictionary, mapped accordingly.
 We then create a bunch of variables inside a function for generating and storing our answers to the question and also making the options random and unique.
 Then, all the questions and options are appended to a file - `MCQ-Questions.txt`, with each entry to the loop and answers are stored in a seperate file - `Answers.txt`.
+The files are created if it's not already there.

     > This code can be useful for teachers looking for randomizing a MCQ class test.